-- 1. This report represents an analysis of the Turks and Caicos Islands' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
-The third round Mutual Evaluation Report of the Turks and Caicos Islands was adopted by the CFATF Council of Ministers in October 2008 in St. Kitts & Nevis.
-The Turks and Caicos Islands presented its Ninth follow-up report at the November Plenary in The Bahamas.
-It was determined that the Turks & Caicos Islands would be required to report at the May 2014 Plenary.
+- 1. This report represents an analysis of the Turks and Caicos Islands' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report (3rd MER).
+The 3rd MER of the Turks and Caicos Islands was adopted by the CFATF Council of Ministers in October 2008 in St. Kitts & Nevis.
+The Turks and Caicos Islands presented its 10th follow-up report (FUR) at the May Plenary in Miami.
+It was determined that the Turks & Caicos Islands would be required to report at the November 2014 Plenary in El Salvador.
 Based on the review of actions taken by the Turks & Caicos Islands since its last follow-up report, a recommendation would be made as to whether the Turks & Caicos Islands would remain on enhanced follow-up or be placed in regular follow-up. - 2.
 The Turks & Caicos Islands received ratings of PC or NC on twelve (12) of the sixteen (16) Core and Key Recommendations as follows:

 Rec.
-1 3 4 5 10 13 23 26 35 36 40 Ι II III IV V Rating PC LC С NC PC LC PC LC
+1 3 4 5 10 13 23 26 35 36 40 Ι Π III IV V Rating PC LC С NC PC PC PC РС PC PC PC PC PC LC PC LC

-3. With regard to the other non- core or key Recommendations, Turks and Caicos Islands was rated partially compliant or non-compliant, as indicated below.
+3. With regard to the other non- Core or Key Recommendations, Turks and Caicos Islands was rated partially compliant or non-compliant, as indicated below.

-Partially Compliant (PC) Non-Compliant (NC) R. 9 (Third parties and Introducers) R. 6 (Politically Exposed Persons) R. 15 (Internal controls, compliance & audit) R. 7 (Correspondent banking) R. 16 (DNFBP-R. 13-15 & 21) R. 8 (New technologies & non face-to-face business) R. 17 (Sanctions) R. 11 (Unusual transactions) R. 18 (Shell banks) R. 12 (DNFBPs - R. ,6,8-11) R. 20 (Other NFBP & secure transaction techniques) R. 19 (Other forms of reporting) R. 29 (Supervisors) R. 21 (Special attention for higher risk countries) R. 31 (National cooperation) R. 22 (Foreign branches & subsidiaries) R. 32 (Statistics) R. 24 (DNFBP-regulation, supervision and monitoring) R. 33 (Legal persons - beneficial owners0 R. 25 (Guidelines and feedback) R. 34 (Legal arrangements - beneficial owners) R. 30 (Resources) R. 38 (Mutual legal assistance on confiscation and freezing) SR. VII (Wire transfer rules) SR. VI (AML requirements for money and value transfer services) SR. VIII (Non-profit organizations0 SR. IX (Cash couriers0
+Partially Compliant (PC) Non-Compliant (NC) R. 9 (Third parties and Introducers) R. 6 (Politically Exposed Persons) R. 15 (Internal controls, compliance & audit) R. 7 (Correspondent banking) R. 16 (DNFBP-R. 13-15 & 21) R. 8 (New technologies & non face-to-face business) R. 17 (Sanctions) R. 11 (Unusual transactions) R. 18 (Shell banks) R. 12 (DNFBPs - R. ,6,8-11) R. 20 (Other NFBP & secure transaction R. 19 (Other forms of reporting) techniques) R. 29 (Supervisors) R. 21 (Special attention for higher risk countries) R. 31 (National cooperation) R. 22 (Foreign branches & subsidiaries) R. 32 (Statistics) R. 24 (DNFBP-regulation, supervision and monitoring) R. 33 (Legal persons - beneficial owners0 R. 25 (Guidelines and feedback) R. 34 (Legal arrangements - beneficial owners) R. 30 (Resources) R. 38 (Mutual legal assistance on confiscation SR. VII (Wire transfer rules) and freezing) SR. VI (AML requirements for money and SR. VIII (Non-profit organizations0 value transfer services) SR. IX (Cash couriers0